tleguern/ansible-matomo/README.md

 [![builds.sr.ht status](https://builds.sr.ht/~tleguern/ansible-matomo.svg)](https://builds.sr.ht/~tleguern/ansible-matomo?)

-Ansible role for configuring Matomo.
-While it is possible to use it as is it was designed to be used from Packer using the ansible-local provisioner.
+Ansible role for configuring Matomo, formerly known as Piwik.

+This role configures Matomo, formerly known as Piwik, and optionally handle the configuration of MySQL and Nginx for minimal installations.
-This role will first configure mysql and nginx to run a freshly downloaded Matomo 3.9.0.
-Then it will complete the manual installation process automaticaly thanks to the uri module.
+It then download a given release and complete the manual installation process automatically thanks to the [uri](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/uri_module.html) module.

 What is **not** automatic yet:

-- configuration of the geoip database ;
+- Configuration of the geoip database ;
-- configuration of the trusted sites ;
+- Configuration of the trusted sites ;
-- user creation.
+- User creation.

 Requirements
 ------------